13 Things That Will Happen When Prince Philip Dies

 The Queen’s mourning period

 During the national mourning period, the Queen will most likely not conduct any affairs of state, which, among other things, means no new laws will be passed.
-You won’t want to miss these 16 rarely seen photos of Queen Elizabeth and Prince Philip.

 As the Queen’s Consort, Prince Philip is entitled to a state funeral (which involves lying in state in Westminster Hall and burial at St. George’s Chapel at Windsor Castle).
-But it is believed Prince Philip has elected a private military style funeral at St. George’s Chapel with burial at Frogmore Gardens, where Queen Victoria and Prince Albert are interred.
+But it is believed Prince Philip elected to have a private military style funeral at St. George’s Chapel with burial at Frogmore Gardens, where Queen Victoria and Prince Albert are interred.

 Who will attend the funeral?